poucotm/Verilog-Gadget/README.md

 	- Type a range in the input panel as the following : [from]~[to],[step]
 	`(e.g. 0 ~ 10 or 0 ~ 10, 2 or 10 ~ 0, -1 ...)`
 	- The codes will be repeated with incremental or decremental numbers
-	- In order to repeat line by line, the codes should include start of next line
+	- In order to repeat line by line, the codes should include start of next line (\n:line feed)
 	- Python's format symbol supports variable formats : binary, hex, leading zeros, ...
 	- To use '{' as is, you should type twice as '{{'
 	- Refer to Python's format symbol here, [https://www.python.org/dev/peps/pep-3101/](https://www.python.org/dev/peps/pep-3101/)